July 26, 2021

 “We all wanted to connect with a community and serve in some way,” Pile said.

 They also wanted to stay true to the heart of Honduras Project: community, hospitality, and funding and physically working on a project.
-Connecting with the Wheaton’s Office of Christian Outreach and the Human Needs and Global Resources, they started networking with College partners and alumni about different opportunities.
+Connecting with Wheaton’s Office of Ministry and Evangelism and Human Needs and Global Resources, they started networking with College partners and alumni about different opportunities.
 They found a good fit with alumna Amber Drinen ’98, who is involved with an organization called Chinle Planting Hope, based in the Navajo Nation community of Chinle, Arizona.